ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 	- This process generates self-loops, corresponding to links between nodes in the same community that is now merged into a single node.

 **Food For Thought**
 - The description of the Louvain algorithm here is only at a high-level.
 We recommend you also read the original publication that proposed this algorithm.
-Also, show that the computational complexity of this algorithm is
+Also, show that the computational complexity of this algorithm is $O(L)$.

 ## Modularity Resolution

 You may be wondering: is the modularity metric always a reliable way to choose a community assignment?
 Does it ever fail to point us in the right direction?

 The answer is yes.
-The modularity metric cannot be used to discover very small communities, relative to the size of the given network.
+The modularity metric ____cannot be used to discover very small communities__, relative to the size of the given network.

 To see why recall the formula we derived earlier for the change in modularity after merging two communities A and B: